google/digitalbuildings/ontology/docs/ontology_config.md

 *   `description`: A plain-text explantion of what this type represents.
 The definition is particularly important because types have inherent meaning independent of the fields they contain.
-*   `is_abstrract`: set true if this type cannot be assigned directly to an entity
+*   `is_abstract`: set true if this type cannot be assigned directly to an entity
 *   `is_canonical`: set true if this is a preferred type in your model
-*   `implemments`: lists parents that this type will inherit fields and relationship constraints from
+*   `implements`: lists parents that this type will inherit fields and relationship constraints from
 *   `uses`: required fields for this type
 *   `opt_uses`: optional fields for this type